Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 > Given a string, find the <b>length of the longest substring</b>, which has <b>no repeating characters</b>.

-This problem follows the <b>Sliding Window pattern</b>, and we can use a similar dynamic sliding window strategy as discussed in <b>Longest Substring with K Distinct Characters</b>.
-We can use a HashMap to remember the last index of each character we have processed.
-Whenever we get a repeating character, we will shrink our sliding window to ensure that we always have distinct characters in the sliding window.
+This problem follows the <b>Sliding Window pattern</b>, and we can use a similar dynamic <i>sliding window</i> strategy as discussed in <b>Longest Substring with K Distinct Characters</b>.
+We can use a <b>HashMap</b> to remember the last index of each character we have processed.
+Whenever we get a repeating character, we will shrink our <i>sliding window</i> to ensure that we always have distinct characters in the <i>sliding window</i>.

 ````js
 function nonRepeatSubstring(str) {